cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 - An overview of Continuous Integration
 - How to run Cypress tests in Continuous Integration
 - How to configure Cypress in various CI Providers
-- How to record tests to the Cypress Dashboard
+- How to record tests to Cypress Cloud
 - How to run tests in parallel on CI

 </Alert>